 What kind of legal support does EJA offer?

 We provide vital legal support to the community where we can have the biggest impact.

-For 30 years, we have been delivering environmental justice for nature and the community, initially as a government funded community legal centre and now as a community-powered national organisation.
+For more than 30 years, we've delivered environmental justice for nature and people, initially as government-funded Community Legal Center, and now as an independent, community-powered national organisation.

 - Aboriginal and Torres Strait Islander people